A Physical Theory of Backpropagation: Exact Gradients from the Least-Action Principle: Additional Experimental Results

 \section{Additional Experimental Results}

-In this section, we provide additional experimental results corroboration the gradient fidelity of the proposed Algorithm \ref{alg:xz_schematic}.
+In this section, we provide additional experimental results corroborating the gradient fidelity of the proposed Algorithm \ref{alg:xz_schematic}.
 We compare the relaxation-derived gradients against reference gradients computed via standard backpropagation (BP) on the CIFAR-10 dataset.